 Here are a couple of Apps to help you track your time:

 Take a look at your list.
 What are you doing that is truly a waste of time?
 We all need to relax and recharge, but are you doing it purposefully?
 Be strategic in your choices and look at all the extra time you will have to do the things that really matter to you.

-- TV – Americans watch an average of four hours of TV a day.
+TV – Americans watch an average of four hours of TV a day.
 Don’t channel surf.
 Plan the few shows you actually want to watch.
-Don’t just chill and watch Netflix, search for a specific movie or show to watch once or twice a week.
-Or, just don’t watch it at all.
+Don’t just binge Netflix, search for a specific movie or show to watch once or twice a week.
+Or just don’t watch it at all.
 (I know it sounds crazy, but if you try it for a week, you will be shocked at how much time is freed up for better things.)